top of page

 1957 - JMV Pathfinder Day was added to the church calendar.

-1959 - Advanced Classes Frontier Friend, Campfire Companion, Range Explorer, and Trail Finder Guide were launched First Union Camporee was held at Snoqualmie National Forrest in Washington State for the North Pacific Union 1000 in attendance - the charge to attend was 50 cents which included a pennant.
+1959 - Advanced Classes Frontier Friend, Campfire Companion, Range Explorer, and Trail Finder Guide were launched.
+The First Union Camporee was held at Snoqualmie National Forrest in Washington State for the North Pacific Union.
+1,000 in attendance - the charge to attend was 50 cents, which included a pennant.

-1960 - The Second Union Camporee of record was held in the Pacific Union on April 11-14 at Lone Pine, California.
+1960 - The First Union Camporee of record was held in the Pacific Union on April 11-14 at Lone Pine, California.

 - A Pathfinder Camporee was held at Lake la Nauhe, Chile.

-1961 - Southern European Division held their 1st Division Camporee
+1961 - Southern European Division held its 1st Division Camporee

-1962 - Norm Middag, Associate Youth Director of the Nothern California Conference, developed the Pathfinder Teen Ministry.
+1962 - Norm Middag, Associate Youth Director of the Northern California Conference, developed the Pathfinder Teen Ministry.

 - Batghanielk Krun wrote the MV Story.